- There are currently two living subspecies of horses: the common domestic horse and the Mongolian wild horse or Przewalski’s horse.

-History and extinction
+History and Extinction

 The next cool species of extinct horse is the giant horse, scientifically known as Equus giganteus.
 The giant horse was alive during the early to mid Pliocene Epoch to late Pleistocene, approximately between 4.75 million years ago and 12,000 years ago.
 Its extinction was concurrent with the extinction of other megafauna species in the Americas.
 Such species include giant sloths, short-faced bears, several large tapirs, the American lion, the saber-toothed cat, mammoths, and others.
 The reasons for the widespread extinction of megafauna species in the Americas during this time is an ongoing debate.
 Still, relevant factors likely include extreme changes in the global climate and human forces such as hunting.

 Equus giganteus was an ancient megafaunal species.
 The term megafauna describes extinct or extant large terrestrial animal species.
 Equus giganteus certainly falls in this category!
 Current research suggests it weighed between 2,600 and 3,300 pounds and had a shoulder height of 7 feet and five inches.
 To compare, remember from earlier that the average riding horse today weighs 840-1,210 pounds.
 Their enormous size makes the giant horse potentially the largest species of horse ever!
-The giant horse had a mostly tan coat but likely retained faint, stripey, primitive markings on its neck and legs.
+The giant horse had a mostly tan coat but likely retained faint, stripy, primitive markings on its neck and legs.

 Tarpan (Equus ferus ferus)

-History and extinction
+History and Extinction

 Another cool species of extinct horse is the tarpan.
-These were free-ranging horses that lived in the Russian steppe from the Early Pleistocene to the Holocene- the current geological epoch.
+These were free-ranging horses that lived in the Russian steppe from the Early Pleistocene to the Holocene (the current geological epoch).
 The tarpan likely became completely extinct in 1909 in Russia.
 Breeding efforts beginning in the 1930s made attempts to bring back a tarpan-like horse.
 This is a process supporters call “breeding back.”
-Breeding back, however, does not truly regenerate the extinct wild species; It only creates a modern facsimile horse breed.
+Breeding back, however, does not truly regenerate the extinct wild species; it only creates a modern facsimile horse breed.
 In this process, multiple modern domestic horse breeds that retain individual tarpan-like traits are bred selectively in an attempt to produce a horse that resembles the tarpan.
 Today, some of these tarpan-like horses are commercially marketed as tarpans, but again this is a misnomer.